-Note that with the covid-19 crisis affecting travel so significantly, Hilton Honors has extended the expiry period, so that all Points set to expire in 2021 will not expire until December 31, 2021.
+Note that with the covid-19 crisis affecting travel so significantly, Hilton Honors has extended Points expiration to December 31, 2022, giving you more flexibility to use your Points for your return to travel.

 “Eligible activity” on the account, is defined as either:

 - earning HH Points through a third party (a program partner or co-branded credit card)

 - participating in the Hilton Dining program (not available all regions)

 - donating Points through The Hilton Honors Giving Back Program.

 Note that transferring or pooling points does not qualify as activity.
 Nor do transfers from credit cards that are not co-branded (eg AMEX).